Injabie3/lui-cogs-v3/README.md

 - `afterhours`: An SFU Anime Discord-specific cog used to add special exceptions.
 It is used in tandem with the `tempchannels` cog.
 Its usage is limited outside the scope of this guild.
+- `smartreact`: A v3 port of smartreact from flapjax/FlapJack-Cogs.
+There is probably a v3 port from the original author.
+- `tempchannels`: Create 1 temporary channel that is automatically deleted after the configured duration expires.

+### Unsupported
+The following cogs are currently not supported with discord.py v2.x:
 - `avatar`: Save avatar images of all users when they change, which is useful for making videos for the server.
 Requires backend console access.
 - `catgirl`: A v3 port of my previous catgirl cog on v2.
 Needs refactoring.
 Adding new images requires backend console access.
 - `rss`: An RSS feed poster.
 Requires backend console access.
-- `smartreact`: A v3 port of smartreact from flapjax/FlapJack-Cogs.
-There is probably a v3 port from the original author.
 - `stats`: WIP.
-- `tempchannels`: Create 1 temporary channel that is automatically deleted after the configured duration expires.

 ## Important Notes
 1. `tags`